Diplomacy of the American Civil War: United States

-Confederate failures
+Confederate States

 Even the most avid promoters of secession had paid little attention to European affairs prior to 1860.
-The Confederates had for years uncritically assumed that "cotton is king"—that is, Britain had to support the Confederacy to obtain cotton.
-However, this assumption was disproven during the American Civil War.
-Peter Parish has argued that southern intellectual and cultural insularity proved fatal:
+The Confederates had for years uncritically assumed that "cotton is king", therefore European countries would have to support the Confederacy's independence to secure their source of cotton.
+However, this assumption was disproven during the war.
+Peter Parish argued that southern intellectual and cultural insularity proved fatal:

-Once the war began, the Confederacy pinned its hopes on military intervention by the United Kingdom and France.
-However, the UK was not as dependent on Southern cotton as Confederate leaders believed; it had enough stock to last for over a year and developed alternative sources of cotton, most notably in India and Egypt.
-The UK was unwilling to risk war with the U.S. to acquire more cotton at the risk of losing the large quantities of food imported from the North.
-Meanwhile, the Confederate national government had lost control of its own foreign policy when cotton planters, factors, and financiers spontaneously decided to embargo shipments of cotton to Europe in early 1861.
+The Confederate government sent delegations to Europe but they were ineffective in achieving their diplomatic aims.
+The first emissaries (William Lowndes Yancey, Pierre Adolphe Rost, and Ambrose Dudley Mann) were named by the provisional Confederate States Congress before hostilities began, in February 1861, and instructed by secretary of state Robert Toombs to proceed to London, then to the courts of Napoleon III of France, Alexander II of Russia, and Leopold I of Belgium after they had secured British diplomatic recognition.
+Journalist Edwin de Leon was the emissaries' main adviser and chief propagandist in Europe.
+However, the United Kingdom was not as dependent on Southern cotton as believed; it had enough stock to last for over a year and developed alternative sources of cotton, most notably in British India and Ottoman Egypt.
+Meanwhile, the Confederate national government lost control of this tool when cotton planters, factors, and financiers spontaneously decided to embargo shipments of cotton to Europe in early 1861.
 It was an enormously expensive mistake, depriving the Confederacy of millions of dollars in cash it would desperately need.